sopatel14/90DaysOfDevOps/2026/day-40/day-40-first-workflow.md

 GitHub Actions Concepts Explained

 on:
 Defines the event that triggers the workflow.
 Here, it runs every time I push code.

 jobs:
 A workflow is made of one or more jobs.
 Each job runs independently in a virtual environment.

 runs-on:
 Specifies the operating system for the runner.
 Example: ubuntu-latest

 steps:
 A sequence of tasks executed inside the job.

 uses:
 Runs a predefined GitHub Action (like checking out code).

 run:
 Executes shell commands directly on the runner machine.

 name:
 Gives a readable label to each step for better logs.

-What I Learned
+### What I Learned:

 How CI/CD pipelines are triggered automatically
 How GitHub provides cloud runners for execution
 How each step runs in sequence